Our first Making Public Histories event of the year was Teasing Women's Stories from the Archives on Thursday March 04, 2021 from 5pm - 6:30pm

 In his 1937 memoir about his career as a police detective in Melbourne, Alfred Stephen Burvett made a seemingly oxymoronic remark when he stated 'It must be remembered that it is not always criminals who commit offences or crimes'.
 Historically not every individual who entered the prison system fitted popular conceptions of the ‘criminal’; this seems especially true of women prisoners.
 Using archival prison records, this paper will discuss the offending careers of 6,042 women incarcerated in Victoria between 1860 and 1920 in order to reveal the complexities behind the 'criminal' identity imposed upon such women.

-Margaret Anderson, Director at the Old Treasury Building, will host the evening and HCV Executive Officer Alicia Cerreto and Monash University's Dr Susie Protschky will facilitate the discussion.
+Margaret Anderson, Director at the Old Treasury Building, hosted the evening and HCV Executive Officer Alicia Cerreto and Monash University's Dr Susie Protschky facilitated the discussion.

 Dr Carolyn Rasmussen’s work as a public historian since 1985 has ranged over the history of Victorian public institutions, the labour movement, science and technology, education, biography and the role of women in all of them.
 She is currently an honorary fellow in the University of Melbourne and chair of the Victorian Working Party of the Australian Dictionary of Biography.
 Her most recent publication is The Blackburns; Private Lives, Public Ambition.